tarantool/doc/doc/how-to/db/crud.rst

 INSERT
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :ref:`insert <box_space-insert>` request accepts a well-formatted tuple and checks all the keys for duplicates.
+The :ref:`space.insert <box_space-insert>` request accepts a well-formatted tuple and checks all the keys for duplicates.

 .. code-block:: tarantoolsession

-    -- Insert a tuple with a unique index --
+    -- Insert a tuple with a unique primary key --
     tarantool> bands:insert{1, 'Scorpions', 1965}
     ---
     - [1, 'Scorpions', 1965]